 Degree-seeking students who lose continuing status must reapply and be readmitted.
-They will be subject to the admission and curricular requirements of the university, college, and specific major in effect at the time of readmission.
+They will be subject to the admission and curricular requirements of the university, college, and specific major in effect at the time of readmission

 Add and Drop.
-Students may add courses any time during the registration period and may drop up to the tenth day of regularly scheduled classes without penalty.
+Students may add courses any time during the published registration period for the respective course block and trimester and may drop up to the tenth day of regularly scheduled classes without penalty.
+NOTE: Classes will not be added after registration has closed for the respective course block and trimester.